Search With Permissions

 /checkon each resource in the resulting set before returning the response to filter out any resource with permissions revoked but whose authorization data has not made it into your index yet.

-- Call Auth0 FGA's API to get the list of all resources a user can access.
+- Call the Okta FGA List Objects API. to get the list of all resources a user can access.

 - Pass in the set of object IDs to the database query to limit the search.